What is Forgiveness, Really? Forgiveness Defined

 Making sense of depression.

 Depression is a mood disorder and a diagnosable mental health disorder; it is not simply what you feel when you’re going through a tough time.
 If a person feels sad after the loss of a loved one or another personal tragedy, that is to be expected and is a natural way for a person to deal with those events.
+If you’re struggling with depression, Huntington Beach Christian Counseling can help you navigate these feelings and find healing.

 Depression may look like this form of sadness, but it is also combined with issues such as having trouble sleeping or struggling with concentration.
 To be diagnosed with depression or major depressive disorder, a mental health professional will apply criteria laid out by the Diagnostic and Statistical Manual of Mental Disorders, 5th edition (DSM-5).